Mohamedlabib25/Dynamic_Migration_from_Oracle_to_MySQL-/README.md

-# Dynamic Migration ETL Job: Oracle to MySQL
+# Dynamic Migration ETL Job: Universal Data Migration

-Welcome to the repository for the Dynamic Migration ETL (Extract, Transform, Load) Job, tailored to simplify the migration process from Oracle databases to MySQL using Talend Open Studio for Big Data (version 8.0.1).
+Welcome to the repository for the Dynamic Migration ETL (Extract, Transform, Load) Job, a versatile solution designed to simplify the migration process between various source and target databases using Talend Open Studio for Big Data (version 8.0.1).
 This guide provides instructions for getting started:

 ## Getting Started

 1. **Prerequisites:** Ensure you have Talend Open Studio for Big Data version 8.0.1 installed on your machine.